 Freedom Of Information

-The Freedom of Information Act 2000 gives a general right of access to all types of recorded information held by the Trust.
+The Freedom of Information Act 2000 provides public access to information held by public authorities.

 Our Publication Scheme

 Our Publication Scheme is available in the pages listed in the left-hand menu.
 It is split into seven sections:

 What we spend and how we spend it

 What our priorities are and how we are doing